Calvindd2f/IoTPowerShellAgent/docs/README.md

 ## Security Considerations

+- **Service Account**: The service runs as `NT AUTHORITY\SYSTEM` by default, giving executed PowerShell scripts full system privileges.
+This is intentional for maximum script execution capabilities, but requires careful access control to the IoT Hub.
 - Store connection strings securely
-- Limit script execution permissions
+- Limit script execution permissions through IoT Hub access control
 - Monitor activity logs for suspicious activity
 - Use Azure IoT Hub device authentication
 - Review and audit all executed scripts
+- Only grant access to trusted devices/modules in Azure IoT Hub

 ## Troubleshooting